Jana Zamoyskiego Street, Bydgoszcz: Main edifices

 This grand tenement has been used for renting purposes since its inception: in 1915, one could list a dozen of tenant families inhabiting the building.
-In addition to the elaborate decoration of the entry portal with pilasters, masks and floral Art Nouveau patterns, one can still notice the initials MR, of the first landlord, Max Reschke, a wood factory entrepreneur.
+In addition to the elaborate decoration of the entry portal with pilasters, masks and floral Art Nouveau patterns, the initials MR, of the first landlord, Max Reschke, a wood factory entrepreneur can still be seen.
 The Regamey family was accommodated their in the early 1920s when arriving from the Eastern Borderlands.

 The successful renovation of the tenement in 2015 allows to appreciate the quality of the Art Nouveau stuccoes, be it in the adornment of the widow tops or in the motifs embellishing the gables.